spirodonfl/dockerfiles/README.md

-# dockerfiles
+# What is this?

-Storing all my dockerfiles
+A collection of basic dockerfiles for various things